IGXO Cosmetics

-Does Shea Butter Expire
+Does Shea Butter Expire?
+How To Identify?

 Shea butter has become a popular ingredient in skincare and haircare products.
 This rich, creamy butter is extracted from the nut of the African shea tree.
 With its high concentration of vitamins and fatty acids, shea butter offers many benefits for the skin and hair.